 The removal of validity timer from SIB5 can be resolved by splitting the measurement configuration into dedicated and common parts, similar to what is used for other cases when SIB gives some information which RRC can then override.
 The ASN.1 below shows an example of this (based on the endorsed RRC running CR in R2-1714287):

+– IdleModeMeasurementConfigCommon

+The IE IdleModeMeasurementConfig is used to convey information to UE about measurements requested to be done while in RRC_IDLE.

+IdleModeMeasurementConfigCommon information element